boardfish/dissertation/contents/1-literature-review.md

 games works - it is most often toggled by, or activated by holding, a button input.
-While @smith2009using acknowledges the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored.
+While @smith2009using acknowledges the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored as the escape room industry explores VR.

-While the escape room industry cautiously explores the *"glowing rectangles"*
+While the escape room industry investigates the *"glowing rectangles"*
 @duplessie2013go warns against, the video games industry that lent it inspiration sometimes takes small strides to recede from them.
 This has resulted in concepts that escape rooms, and interactive experiences of all kinds, can learn from. [*Keep Talking and Nobody Explodes*](https://keeptalkinggame.com/) focuses on asynchronous gameplay, in which one player must defuse a bomb while the others guide them using the [bomb's manual](https://bombmanual.com).
-Conceptually, the game shares fundamentals with escape rooms, but what is of most importance to the point is that the foremost task in the game is communication, encouraged by its asynchronous gameplay.
-Escape rooms already apply asynchronous gameplay - The Lockup Escape Rooms' *Meltdown* [@liam2019] begins with most of the party in individual chambers, with the designated 'leader' communicating from outside - but *Keep Talking and Nobody Explodes* demonstrates that with technology, it is possible in almost any location.
+Conceptually, the game shares fundamentals with escape rooms - players work together to solve puzzles through logic and communication.
+The communication aspect is of most importance to this point: the game's asynchronous gameplay depends on communication for success.
+Escape rooms already apply asynchronous gameplay - The Lockup Escape Rooms' *Meltdown* [@liam2019] begins with most of the party in individual chambers, with the designated 'leader' communicating from outside - but *Keep Talking and Nobody Explodes* demonstrates that with technology, it is possible in almost any location through the use of portable platforms like the Oculus Quest or Nintendo Switch.

 [*1-2-Switch*](https://www.nintendo.co.uk/Games/Nintendo-Switch/1-2-Switch-1173186.html)
-similarly pulls away from the screen, with the majority of its minigames relying on what is done physically with the Joy-Con controller and instructing players to face their opponent directly.
+similarly pulls away from the screen, with the majority of its minigames relying on what is done physically with the Joy-Con controller.
+Players are often instructed to face their opponent directly, and may rely on audio cues and/or precise vibration in the Joy-Con during gameplay.
 It is an effective example of how to apply technology in a way that does not lock singular players into staring at a screen.
 Such examples as these can serve as positive influences in escape room development.

-In summary, technology brings a variety of benefits, from quick resets when used as part of a puzzle to interesting and reactive ideas that may not otherwise be possible.
+In summary, technology brings a variety of benefits, from quick resets when used as part of a puzzle to novel ideas that may not otherwise be possible.
 Many ideas and inspirations have been discussed here.
 The strength of escape rooms as an educational tool has also been demonstrated here, which is worth consideration when building for the escape room industry.
 However, there is a debate as to whether the use of technology in escape rooms is always a viable option.
 Escape room maintainers value reliability, with negative reviews being the consequence for ill implementation [@liam2019].
 One of the greatest points of contention is immersion.
 Care must be taken to ensure that if the implementation separates one player from the group, it is applied in an engaging manner.
 Excessive reliance upon screens is something that should be avoided in the name of immersion.